California sees more late-spring wintry weather

 The unusual conditions caused by low-pressure systems dropping out of Canada were expected to continue into the Memorial Day weekend, potentially impacting traditional outdoor activities.

-The unusually cold weather in California comes as other parts of the West were hit by late spring storms.
-A storm dumped heavy, wet snow in Colorado and Wyoming, cancelling flights and snapping newly greened up tree limbs.
-In Arizona, where 100 degree (37.75 Celsius) temperatures are not uncommon in May, some areas in the northern part of the state saw snow this week.
+The cold weather in California comes as other parts of the West were hit by late spring storms.
+A storm dumped heavy, wet snow in Colorado and Wyoming, cancelling flights and snapping newly greened-up tree limbs.
+In Arizona, where 100-degree (37.75-Celsius) temperatures are not uncommon in May, areas in the northern part of the state saw snow this week.

+In California, one person was hospitalized with moderate injuries after lightning struck a middle school campus in Beaumont, about 80 miles (129 kilometers) east of Los Angeles, fire officials said.
+Another person was treated at the scene.

 A winter weather advisory was in effect east of Los Angeles in the mountains of San Bernardino and Riverside counties, where recreational areas are normally gearing up for summer by this time of year.